-In terms of financing, urban governments do not have a separate line item for health in their budgets; health related activities are included in components like waste removal, mosquito control, purchasing medicines and chemicals for supplying in emergencies, for use as disinfectants, for pathology tests, and for health-related national day observances.
-The health departments of urban governments deliver the vaccinations under the Expanded Programme on Immunization (EPI) with their health assistants and paramedics.
-The vaccines are provided by the Directorate General of Health Services, and urban governments distribute these to different EPI centers and bear the transportation costs.
+In terms of financing, urban governments do not have a separate line item for health in their budgets.
 Each urban government has sanctioned posts for paramedics and one doctor, and salaries come from their own sources of revenue and from donor-funded projects implemented by NGOs.
 This is in line with the overall administrative organization in the country, which does not have fiscal decentralization, and there is no local participation in the fund allocation function.